Skip to main content

 Check “2” (“Help is needed to complete the task safely and helper DOES need to be present throughout the task”) for a person who:

-• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Mobility in Home ALL of the time.
+• Due to a physical, cognitive, or memory loss impairment requires supervision, cueing, and/or partial or complete hands-on assistance with the task of Mobility in Home ALL the time.

-• Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months and requires standby assistance** during the entire task of Mobility in Home.
+• Requires supervision due to having an uncontrolled seizure disorder, evidenced by one or more seizures in the last three months AND requires standby assistance during the entire task of Mobility in Home.

 5.10 Toileting